prrvchr/pyrdfa3/README.md

 - [./doc][7]: pyRdfa3 [documentation][8] of the classes and functions (thanks to [pdoc][9]).

 The package primarily depends on:
-- Python version 3.7 or higher
+- Python version 3.8 or higher.
-- [requests][10]: version 2.25.1 or higher is strongly recommended.
+- [requests][10]: version 2.32.3 or higher.
-- [rdflib][11]: version 6.1.1 or higher is strongly recommended.
+- [rdflib][11]: version 7.0.0 or higher.
 - [html5lib][12]: version 1.1.

-The package has been tested on Python version 3.7 and higher (no more support for Python 2.x).
+The package has been tested on Python version 3.8 and higher (no more support for Python 2.x).

 For the details on RDFa 1.1, see: